BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.JoinTableCommand.md

       "description": "Always contains 'JoinTableCommand' to distinguish the command from others.", "type": "string"
     },
-    "PlayerName": {
-      "description": "The name you identified as",
-      "type": "string"
-    },
     "TableId": {
       "description": "The id of the table to join", "type": "int"